awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 The `orafce` extension provides functions that are common in commercial databases, and can make it easier for you to port a commercial database to PostgreSQL\.
 Amazon RDS for PostgreSQL versions 9\.6\.6 and later support this extension\.
 For more information about `orafce`, see the [orafce project on GitHub](https://github.com/orafce/orafce)\.

 **Note**
-Amazon RDS for PostgreSQL doesn't support the `utl_file` package that is part of the `orafce` extension\.
+RDS for PostgreSQL doesn't support the `utl_file` package that is part of the `orafce` extension\.
 This is because the `utl_file` schema functions provide read and write operations on operating\-system text files, which requires superuser access to the underlying host\.

 **To use the orafce extension**